codingpajamas/codingpajamas.github.io/_posts/2015-09-26-adding-modal-to-angularjs-app.md

 ~~~

 ## The UI Bootstrap Setup
 The UI Bootstrap doesn't  have any javascript dependencies except angularjs.
-Got to "[UI Bootstrap page](http://angular-ui.github.io/bootstrap/){:target="new"}", download and include the script in your html.
+Go to **[UI Bootstrap page](http://angular-ui.github.io/bootstrap/){:target="new"}**, download and include the script in your html.

 ~~~html
 <script src="js/angular.min.js"></script>